Payne v Cave

-Payne v Cave (1789) 3 TR 148 is an old English contract law case, which stands for the proposition that an auctioneer's request for bids is not an offer but an invitation to treat.
+Payne v Cave (1789) 3 TR 148 is an English contract law case, which stands for the proposition that an auctioneer's request for bids is not an offer but an invitation to treat.
 The bidders make the offers which can be accepted by the auctioneer.

 Facts

 Mr Cave had made the highest bid for a good in an auction.
 But then, Mr Cave changed his mind and he withdrew his bid before the auctioneer brought down his hammer.